gsoft-inc/sg-orbit/packages/react-components/README.md

 For more information about the Storybook automated visual tests workflow, read the following [blog post](https://blog.hichroma.com/the-delightful-storybook-workflow-b322b76fd07).

+#### Good to know

+A stories should always import the Component from the `src` directory of the package.
+This way, it's possible to break through the source code instead of the *compiled* code.
+You will also benefits from faster reload time with HMR.

 ### Update the documentation

 Add the new package to the [React components packages documentation](https://github.com/gsoft-inc/sg-brand#react-components).
 The badges will only be available once the package has been published.